1867; four-year, private college of liberal arts and sciences.

 Clubs and Interest Groups

-Chamber Vocal Ensemble, Jazz Ensemble, Wind Symphony, Orchestra, Cappella Nova, Women’s Chorus, Percussion Ensemble, Javanese Gamelan, African Marimba, West African Rhythms, African Rhythm and Dance, Community Chorale.
+Chamber Vocal Ensemble, Jazz Ensemble, Wind Symphony, Orchestra, Cappella Nova, Women’s Chorus, Percussion Ensemble, Javanese Gamelan, African Marimba, West African Rhythms, African Rhythm and Dance, Community Chorale, four student-run a cappella groups.

 International, Cultural, and Diversity Groups

-MOSAIC (Black Student Union, Genta Latina Unida, Native Student Union), Chinese Club, French Club, German Club, Hawai'i Club, International Folk Dance Club, International Students of Lewis & Clark (ISLC), Japanese Club, peer mentoring program, Russian Club, Saudi Club, Shinobi, Spanish Club, Third Culture Kids/Global Nomads, United Sexualities, Womyn's Center/Hypatia.
+MOSAIC (Asian Student Union, Black Student Union, Gente Latina Unida, Native Student Union), Chinese Club, Feminist Student Union, French Club, German Club, Hawai'i Club, International Students of Lewis & Clark (ISLC), Japanese Club, Mentor Program, Russian Club, Saudi Club, Shinobi, Spanish Club, Third Culture Kids/Global Nomads, United Sexualities.

-Nearly 64% of students participate in one or more of 19 varsity sports, 10 active-sports clubs, and numerous intramural sports.
+Nearly 64 percent of students participate in one or more of 19 varsity sports, 10 club sports, and numerous intramural sports.
 Lewis & Clark belongs to the National Collegiate Athletic Association (NCAA) Division III and Northwest Conference.

 |Track and field||x||x|